 She knows I hate beets.

-Some say they were designed by Satan himself.
-He needed something extraordinarily repulsive for the cauldrons of hell and many consider them his best work – but I disagree.
+Some people say that beets were designed by Satan himself.
+Many consider them his best work.
+Rumor has it that he needed something extraordinarily repulsive for the cauldrons of hell – but I disagree.

 It is the boiling of beets that was Beelzebub’s most diabolical creation.
-Boiling them destroys any semblance of texture and reduces an already repugnant food to a gelatinous mass with the aftertaste of burnt chalk..
+Boiling them destroys any semblance of texture and reduces an already repugnant food to a gelatinous mass with an aftertaste of burnt chalk.